marcolivierarsenault/coffeeanddata/_posts/2023-12-03-top-down-vs-bottom-up.md

 ### Thought on ChatGPT

 While this post is not perfect and slightly too repetitive, I am really impress by it, I am surprised by the quality of the analogies it picked.

+_This article was written in collaboration with ChatGPT_